-On the eve of Israel's 60th Independence Day, the country's population stands at 7,282,000, according to figures released by the Central Bureau of Statistics (CBS).
+On the eve of Israel's 60th Independence Day, the country's population numbers 7,282,000, according to figures released by the Central Bureau of Statistics (CBS).

-According to the CBS statistics, since last Independence Day, the country's population has risen by some 130,000, with most of this increase being attributed to natural growth.
-156,400 new babies have been born and some 18,000 new immigrants have arrived.
+According to the CBS statistics, since last Independence Day the country's population has risen by some 130,000, with most of this increase being attributed to natural growth.
+156,400 news babies have been born and some 18,000 new immigrants have arrived.

-When the state was established, there were only 806,000 residents, with this number reaching its first and second million in 1949 and 1958 respectively.
+When the state was established there were only 806,000 residents, the number reaching its first and second million on 1949 and 1958 respectively.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>